Bartolini Pickups and Electronics

 Toward the end of 1980 we started manufacturing vertical hum canceller designs such as our 3AV acoustics, 3XV Fender Strat* replacements and 9V J-Bass* replacements.
 Shortly afterward we introduced the 94J, our quadraphonic for J-Basses*.

-In 2012, Clyde Clark became President of Bartolini Inc. We now operate two manufacturing facilities in California; one in Livermore and one in San Luis Obispo.
-We continue to computerize our quality control and test departments as well as our component selection.
+In 2012, Clyde Clark became President of Bartolini Inc. We operate a state of the art manufacturing facility in San Luis Obispo, California.
+We continue to computerize quality control and test departments as well as our component selection.

 Clyde Clark is President of Bartolini Inc.